Reemaalduailej/Electrical-Engineering-Projects/README.md

 # Servo Motor Projects

 ---

 ## Components of this Project

 **In this Project there are Two Seperate Electrical Circuits:**

-- The first electrical circuit  *Servo Motors to Initial Positin Circuit*, this circuit consists of an arduino connected to five servo motors that are programmed to rotate to 90 degrees once the robot is activated.
+- The first electrical circuit *Servo Motors to Initial Positin Circuit* is designed by connecting an arduino to five servo motors that are programmed to rotate to 90 degrees once the robot is activated.
-- The Secend electrical circuit *Servo Potentiometer Control Circuit*, this circuit consists of an arduino connected to five servo motors and each servo motor is controlled by a potentiometer.
+- The Secend electrical circuit *Servo Potentiometer Control Circuit* is designed by connecting an arduino to five servo motors, and each servo motor is controlled by a potentiometer.

 ---